haltu/muuri/README.md

 ### 6. Fire it up

 The bare minimum configuration is demonstrated below.
-You must always provide the container element (or a selector so Muuri can fetch the element for you), everything else is optional.
+You must always provide the grid element (or a selector so Muuri can fetch the element for you), everything else is optional.

 ```javascript
 var grid = new Muuri('.grid');